-As the college pamphlets, brochures, and letters begin to fill your mailbox each day, the reality is becoming hard to escape–your baby has grown up.
-You have done your best to prepare their mind and bodies for the real world.
 Despite your efforts, you may have failed to teach them how to fold laundry properly and keep a clean kitchen.
 Before they embark on this new adventure, give them these 9 pieces of advice for teens before they go away to college:

 9 Pieces of Advice for Teens about Credit

 - Use your credit cards like cash.
 If you had no cash in your wallet, you wouldn’t be able to spend any.
 Think of your cards that way–if you can’t pay the balance off when it’s due, don’t use them.

 - NEVER make a late payment.
 A tiny payment is better than no payment as long as it’s made on time.
 Avoiding late payments is, by far, the easiest way to keep your credit score on the rise.
 Set alarms, mark your calendars, tell me to call you on the due date.
 Whatever it takes, just do what works to ensure you pay your bills on time.